 A popular choice for many fishkeepers is a clam type of ornament that, when connected to an air pump, will open and close as air escapes into the tank.

 Air stones are also a popular choice and connect to an air pump.
 Air stones are porous stones that create a smooth column of smaller air bubbles that are more easily dissolved into the water.

-How To Increase Oxygen In Fish Tank Without A Pump
+How Do You Oxygenate A Fish Tank Without A Pump?

 Any method that causes surface water disturbance will aid in the gas exchange process I talked about earlier.
 A good filter will create a good level of water movement and cause disturbance to a wider surface area to help more oxygen enter the water.